 Freedom Within Limits

-At this age, your son will look for more independence, and it’s important for you to give him some space.
-Let him know that privileges and freedom come with responsibility and respect.
+At this age, your son will look for more independence, and it’s important for you to give them some space.
+Let them know that privileges and freedom come with responsibility and respect.

-He may treat you with some disrespect and may begin to feel that he knows everything.
-On the other hand, he may feel that you have very little knowledge about anything.
-Temper your response, but don’t let him get away with this behavior.
+They may treat you with some disrespect and may begin to feel that they know everything.
+On the other hand, they may feel that you have very little knowledge about anything.
+Temper your response, but don’t let them get away with this behavior.
 Make sure you set some boundaries with consequences and follow through on them.

 Give your son privileges based on performance.
-He’s old enough to be assigned chores around the house and should be expected to fulfill them.
+They are old enough to be assigned chores around the house and should be expected to fulfill them.
 Completing homework and school assignments should also be expected with the promise of earned privileges and extra freedom based on responsibility.